Ronnie teaches a class at Performance Workshop before the Red Bull BC One

 © Ali Bharmal / Red Bull Content Pool

-2. Watch the Pros
+Watch the pros

-Take some time to watch dance-heavy musicals, like "Chicago" and "Anything Goes," competitive series like "World of Dance," and even street performers, like Logistx, to grab some inspiration for your moves.
+Take some time to watch dance-heavy musicals, like "Chicago" and "Anything Goes," competitive series like "World of Dance," and even street performers, like Logistx, to grab some inspiration for different moves.
 Observe the styles, transitions, and combinations of movements and note how pro dancers create a physical connection to the music.
-This can help motivate you to create dances that get the audience to connect with your physical interpretations of the music.

-3. Plan for Audience and Venue
+Plan for audience and venue

 Kid David poses for a portrait at Red Bull Dance Your Style USA Finals